 - We reserve the right to outsource telephone answering duties to a trusted third-party call-minding service during our designated office lunch hour, Mondays to Fridays, approx. 1 p.m. – 2 p.m..

 - We may on occasion outsource client work or client liaison duties to trusted individuals or companies not in our direct employment.
 These individuals / companies will have agreed to abide by our own privacy and data protection policy.

-- Individuals requesting information we hold about them and copies of communications we have retained from them will be required first to prove their identity in order to protect the individuals regarding whom such requests are made.
+- Individuals with whom we have had contact have the right to request a copy of the personal data that we hold about them.
+In such cases, they will be required first to prove their identity in order to protect the true individuals regarding whom such requests are made.
 The time taken to process such requests will subsequently be charged at our standard hourly rate.

-- From April 30th 2018, all our directors as well as all our employees and any non-directly-employed parties represented in clause 10 above will be required to sign a non-disclosure agreement regarding client data to which they may have access in the course of carrying out their duties.
+- Privacy by design is achieved by appropriate processes and regular annual training and refresher sessions for our staff to ensure that they are aware of the importance of keeping personal data private, whether the data belong to clients, business contacts, potential clients or anyone else.
+From April 30th 2018, all our directors as well as all our employees and any non-directly-employed parties represented in clause 10 above will be required to sign a non-disclosure agreement regarding client data to which they may have access in the course of carrying out their duties.

 Return to our main Terms and Conditions page.